astropenguin/taniguchi-2021-analysis/README.md

-# Re:spec-analysis
+# Re:form-analysis
-:chart_with_upwards_trend: Data analysis for the Re:spec project (rethinking of methods for submm single-dish spectroscopy)
+:chart_with_upwards_trend: Data analysis for the Re:form project (reformulation of methods for submm single-dish spectroscopy)